 Keith J. Wesley is a partner with Browne George Ross LLP.
 Mr. Wesley is a business trial lawyer and litigator.
-His practice encompasses all facets of business litigation, and he has particular expertise in the areas of trademark, trade dress, copyright, trade secrets, false advertising, and unfair competition.
+His practice encompasses all facets of business litigation, and he has particular expertise in the areas of trademark, trade dress, copyright, trade secrets, false advertising, unfair competition, insurance, and class actions.

 Mr. Wesley graduated with high honors from the George Washington University Law School and was the Senior Projects Editor for the George Washington Law Review.
 He graduated magna cum laude from Ohio Wesleyan University.